bismay4u/scrapper/Readme.md

 # Web Scrapper and Crawler Tool

-For research and analysis only.
+A web scapper and crawling tool meant for research and analysis only.